yeniel/native_shared_preferences/README.md

 [![Codemagic build status](https://api.codemagic.io/apps/5e725e3a4ee7f400125dc26f/5e725e3a4ee7f400125dc26e/status_badge.svg)](https://codemagic.io/apps/5e725e3a4ee7f400125dc26f/5e725e3a4ee7f400125dc26e/latest_build)

-This packages is a copy of the shared_prefrences package but without the prefix in the keys.
+This plugin is a copy of the shared_preferences package but without the prefix in the keys.
 Is used to migrate the data from previous native app.

 The issue is that flutter add a prefix to the keys when read and write.
 So we can not read our old keys.

 ISSUE
 https://github.com/flutter/flutter/issues/52544

-Only use this package when is needed get the shared preferences from previous native app version.
-For other situation use the official shared prefernces package.
+Only use this plugin when is needed get the shared preferences from previous native app version.
+For other situation use the official shared preferences package.

-To manage the migration use this packages https://pub.dev/packages/version_migration/
+To manage the migration use this package https://pub.dev/packages/version_migration/

 ## Installation